leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/packages.md

   conda create -n proj1 python=3.8 pandas ipykernel numpy
   ```
   This would handle all the dependencies between the packages.
-- Before working on a projet, activate the environment then launch Python
+- Before working on a project, activate the environment then launch Python
   from the environment to use the proper functions.
   ```
   conda activate proj1